 Section 3: Education and Certifications

-Education and certifications are important sections in a medical assistant resume, especially if they take pride of place among your achievements.
-Remember, your resume is advertising your accomplishments.
+Education and certifications are important sections in a resume, especially if they take pride of place among your achievements.
+Remember, your CV is advertising your accomplishments.
 If your education is primary, like for a certified medical assistant resume, position this section higher on the page.

 If your education consists of a high school diploma with no other certifications, consider placing this section lower down.
 You can find decent examples of education and certification sections among the Resume Builder medical assistant resume examples.